tinijs/tinijs/apps/tinijs.dev/content/ui-posts/202 - base/index.md

 }
 +++

-Bases is used to set the base styles for native elements like headings, paragraph, link, inputs, ...
+Bases is used to set the base styles for native elements like headings, text, link, ...
 You can think of them as CSS reset.

 ## h1